SIGPLAN/SIGPLAN.github.io/Awards/Educator.md

   - online courses
   - online blogs/videos, etc.

-All questions about the SIGPLAN Distinguished Educator Award should be directed to the SIGPLAN Awards co-Chairs.
+All questions about the Distinguished Educator Award should be directed to the SIGPLAN Awards co-Chairs.

 #### Nominations